jreisinger/docs/blog/2019-12-17-runp-run-commands-in-parallel.md

 ## How to install it

-`runp` is easy to install it.
-It's a single binary that you download and make it executable:
+`runp` is easy to install.
+It's a single binary that you download and make executable:

 ```
 # choose your system and architecture